n3dst4/chrome-tcobypass/README.md

 chrome-tcobypass
 ================

-Chrome extension to fix web.tweetdeck.com in places where t.co is blocked
+Chrome extension to fix links on web.tweetdeck.com and twitter.com to avoid t.co.

 This very small Chrome extension rewrites all the links on `*.tweetdeck.com` so that they point directly to the correct URL, rather than to `t.co/whatever`.